 Changes for the year ended December 31, 2012, include a reclassification of 15 MMBbl of proved undeveloped reserves to proved developed reserves related to the successful remediation efforts in treating the near wellbore productivity issues on certain of the producing wells in the Jubilee Field and continued field developmental drilling through the Phase 1A development of the Jubilee Field.
 These successful remediation efforts reduced the number of future drilling locations for the Jubilee Field (which included drilling locations related to our proved undeveloped reserves) and, as a result, approximately 5 MMBbl of proved undeveloped reserves from December 31, 2011 converted to proved developed reserves as of December 31, 2012.
 Additional changes include a decrease of 14 Bcf in proved gas reserves due to a decrease in our estimate of fuel gas which will be utilized for operating the FPSO.
-As a result of progress on the Phase 1A development, approximately 10 MMBbl of proved undeveloped reserves from December 31, 2011 converted to proved undeveloped reserves from December 31, 2011 converted to proved undeveloped reserves from December 31, 2012.
-During the yearended December 31, 2012, we incurred \$163.7 million of capital expenditures related to Phase 1A.
+As a result of progress on the Phase 1A development, approximately 10 MMBbl of proved undeveloped reserves from December 31, 2011 converted to proved developed reserves as of December 31, 2012.
+During the year ended December 31, 2012, we incurred \$163.7 million of capital expenditures related to Phase 1A.

 Changes for the year ended December 31, 2011, include an increase of 8 MMBbl of proved undeveloped oil reserves due to the reclassification of some of the proved developed producing volumes to proved undeveloped for volumes related to the remediation efforts to mitigate the near wellbore productivity issues on certain of the producing wells in the Jubilee Field and an increase in our Jubilee Field unit interest.
 Additional changes include an increase of 4 Bcf in proved undeveloped gas reserves due to an increase in our Jubilee Field unit interest (see "Item 8.
-Financial Statements and Supplementary Data-Note 3-Jubilee Field Unitization") and an increase in the estimated gas reserves to be used as fuel gas forerating the FPSO.
+Financial Statements and Supplementary Data-Note 3-Jubilee Field Unitization") and an increase in the estimated gas reserves to be used as fuel gas for operating the FPSO.

 The following table sets forth the estimated future net revenues, excluding derivatives contracts, from net proved reserves and the expected benchmark prices used in projecting net revenues at December 31, 2013.
 All estimated future net revenues are attributable to projected production from the Jubilee Field in Ghana.
 If we are unable to resolve issues related to continuous removal of associated natural gas in large quantities from the Jubilee Field, and the production restraints caused thereby, then the field's future net revenues discussed herein will be adversely affected.
 See "Item 1A.
-Risk Factors-Our inability to access appropriate equipment and infrastructure in a timely manner may hinder our access to oil and natural gasmarkets or delay our oil and natural gas production."
+Risk Factors-Our inability to access appropriate equipment and infrastructure in a timely manner may hinder our access to oil and natural gas markets or delay our oil and natural gas production."

-(in jected Net evenues millions ept \$/Bbl)

-Future net revenues \$ 2,836

-Present value of future net revenues:

-PV-10(1) \$ 2,237

-Future income tax expense (levied at a corporate parent and intermediate subsidiary level)
+Projected Net Revenues (in millions except \$/Bbl) Future net revenues \$ 2,836 Present value of future net revenues: PV-10(1) \$ 2,237 Future income tax expense (levied at a corporate parent and intermediate subsidiary level) and intermediate subsidiary level) at 10% per annum Standardized Measure(2) \$ 2,237 Benchmark and differential oil price(\$/Bbl)(3) \$108.76

-Discount of future income tax expense (levied at a corporate parent and intermediate

-subsidiary level) at 10% per annum

-Standardized Measure(2) \$ 2,237

-Benchmark and differential oil price(\$/Bbl)(3) \$ 108.76